Butch Estes was named head coach of Barry University men’s basketball team in April 2013.

 Estes played freshman basketball at the University of North Carolina, where he was a student assistant under Tar Heels legendary coach Dean Smith.

 Estes received his bachelor’s degree in physical education from North Carolina in 1973.
-He was a graduate assistant coach while he earned his master’s degree in administrative education at The Citadel.
+He was a graduate assistant coach at The Citadel, where earned his master’s degree in administrative education.

 He is married to Tonya Estes, Executive Producer of WFOR CBS-4 in Miami, and has two sons, Brad and Drew.